felixlopz/hubrise-test-task/content/apps/catalog-manager/en/products-options.md

 ---
-title: Manage Products
+title: Products and Options
 position: 6
 layout: documentation
 meta:
-  title: Manage Products | Catalog Manager | HubRise
+  title: Products and Options | Catalog Manager | HubRise
   description: Instructions on how to create and edit products in Catalog Manager.
 Synchronise catalogs between your EPOS and your apps.
 ---

-A catalog contains products, deals, discounts and charges.
-The product items themselves contain details about the products, including variations and optional extras.
-Managing this information in a central place is one of the key objectives of Catalog Manager.

 ## Create a Product